vega/vega-lite/docs/transform/timeunit.md

 <span class="vl-example" data-name="time_parse_local"></span>

-3. To parse inline data or url data without ISO format as UTC time, we need to specify the `format` to be `utc`
+3. To parse inline data or url data without ISO format as UTC time, we need to specify the `format` to be `utc` with time format:

 <span class="vl-example" data-name="time_parse_utc_format"></span>

 ### Output

 By default, Vega-Lite will output data in local time (even when input is parsed as UTC time).
-To output data in UTC time, we need to specify either a UTC time unit or scale:
+To output data in UTC time, we can specify either a UTC time unit or scale:

 1. UTC time unit when input data is in local time.